bulletmark/pystand/README.md

-The global options: `--distribution`, `--prefix-dir`, `--cache-dir`, `--cache-minutes`, `--purge-days`, `--github-access-token`, `--no-strip`, `--cert` are the only sensible candidates to consider setting as defaults.
+The global options: `--distribution`, `--prefix-dir`, `--cache-dir`, `--cache-minutes`, `--purge-days`, `--github-access-token`, `--no-strip`, `--no-color`, and `--cert` are the only sensible candidates to consider setting as defaults.

 ## Github API Rate Limiting